Gmail is an email service developed by Google. Onna connects with Gmail's API to collect all information in native format.

 To switch between months during the same year, you can either use the arrows or by clicking on Nov 2018 you can select different years and then a specific month and date when you click on the year

-Gmail will appear in your Source page.
+Gmail will appear on your Source page.
 Data is being processed and indexed instantaneously and you can see the status as "Syncing".
-Once the data source is fully synced, you will see a circle with a check mark and the last sync date.
+Once the data source is fully synced, you will see a circle with a checkmark and the last sync date.

 When you click on the Gmail data source, you will start seeing results being populated.